coinspect/learn-evm-attacks/README.md

 ## Index

-We now have 31 reproduced exploits, quite a handful.
+We now have 31 reproduced exploits.
 Of those 31, we have chosen a few in case you want to start styudying up with some of the most interesting ones.

 - **[Furucombo](/test/Business_Logic/Furucombo)** is an excellent way to show the dangers of `DELEGATECALL`.
 - **[MBC Token](/test/Access_Control/MBCToken)** is a primer on how sandwich attacks can be made with an interesting backstory on suspicious tokenomics.